thaunghtike-share/nixtune/README.md

 ## Getting Started & Documentation

-All documentation is on the [STRUM website](https://www.acksin.com/strum).
+All documentation is on the [Autotune website](https://www.acksin.com/strum).

-## Developing STRUM
+## Developing Autotune

-STRUM's command line portion is primarily written in Go whereas the Machine Learning is written in Python.
+Autotune's command line portion is primarily written in Go whereas the Machine Learning is written in Python.
 We will go over how to code for each part.

 ### Primary Dependencies

-One of the primary dependencies of STRUM is the [ProcFS Library](https://github.com/acksin/procfs) we use.
+One of the primary dependencies of Autotune is the [ProcFS Library](https://github.com/acksin/procfs) we use.
 Any code that needs to read from ProcFS should go there and we will primarily code there for things.
 In the future we will have similar dependencies for SysFS.
 In addition to that we use the Go libraries